Stem Cells for Treating Prostate Cancer

 Global Prostate Cancer Statistics

-Prostate cancer is currently the #1 most common type of cancer in men (after skin cancer), and statistics show that that 1 in 9 men will be diagnosed with prostate cancer during his lifetime.
-Generally speaking, Prostate cancer is much more common in men over the age of 50 and is generally quite rarely diagnosed in men less than 40 years old.
+Prostate cancer is currently the #1 most common type of cancer in men (after skin cancer), and statistics show that 1 in 9 men will be diagnosed with prostate cancer during their lifetime.
+Generally speaking, Prostate cancer is much more common in men over the age of 50 and is typically quite rarely diagnosed in men less than 40 years old.
 Prostate Cancer is currently the 2nd leading cause of cancer-related deaths in the world (behind pulmonary cancer), and it is estimated that 1 in 40 men will die from having prostate cancer.[1]

 Signs and Symptoms of Prostate Cancer